getwtxt/registry/README.md

 ## Documentation

 The code is commented, so feel free to browse the files themselves.
-Alternatively, the generated `godoc` can be found at:
+Alternatively, the generated documentation can be found at:

 [godoc.org/github.com/getwtxt/registry](https://godoc.org/github.com/getwtxt/registry)